 Media Hall of Fame - Rich Robinson

 Rich Robinson, 1979-84, Journalism: Robinson, a native of Howell, Michigan, was selected as one of six 2024 honorees who have distinguished themselves in their professions.
-He spent 20 years building a high-profile career as a journalist, publicist and Emmy-winning television producer in Hollywood, and later a dozen years as a communications strategist for nonprofit organizations in Washington, D.C.
+After studying journalism at Central Michigan University and working as a reporter, columnist and finally editor-in-chief at CM Life, Robinson ended up moving to Hollywood, where he spent 20 years building a high-profile career as a journalist, publicist and Emmy-winning television producer.
+Following his career in the entertainment industry, he served for a dozen years as a communications strategist for nonprofit organizations in Washington, D.C.

-Robinson first stepped on the CMU campus during Little Siblings weekends while his older brother and sister were students, so it was a natural choice for him.
-Howell’s high school journalism teacher made sure their school newspaper office received copies of the various college newspapers around the state, and Robinson noticed that 95% of CM Life’s stories were written by students, which was telling.
+Robinson first stepped on the CMU campus during Little Siblings weekends while his older brother and sister were students, providing him with an early appreciation for the university.
+During high school, Robinson helped launch and was a columnist and sports editor for The Main Four, the school’s newspaper, which was published weekly in The Livingston County Press.
+The paper’s faculty adviser made sure their office received copies of the various college newspapers around the state, and Robinson noticed that 95% of CM Life’s stories were written by students, not just cut-and-paste wire copy, which to him was telling.

 Robinson credited several courses as providing the academic experience he needed to succeed.

-“My Media Law class with Dr. Mike Petrick was crucial, and the design class I took with Dr. Tom Rood taught me how to do layout.
+“My Media Law class with Dr. Mike Petrick was crucial, and the design class I took with Dr. Tom Rood not only taught me how to do layout, but how to have a critical eye for visual aesthetics.
 Now, I tell students to learn Photoshop and InDesign,” he said.
 “I took a lot of history classes, Russian history and sociology, and philosophy classes.
 Those, along with Dr. Guy Meiss’ Press and Society course, all helped with teaching me how to think.
 Everything at CMU provided context.”

 Robinson’s professors took a special interest in his academic development during his years at CMU and provided the foundation upon which he could find his future.

 “Mike Petrick for sure.
-He was my advisor, and we became friends outside of the classroom,” he said.
+He was also my advisor, and we became friends, socially,” he said.
 “Ron Marmarelli taught me sports writing, as well as magazine writing, and Guy Meiss even wrote a letter of recommendation for me to become editor of CM Life.
 Not only did these professors provide excellent journalism instruction, outside the classroom they were fantastic examples of how to be a good human being.”